NaturailyShopify/Naturaily-netlify/_posts/2019-11-11-shopify-customization-naturaily-woolman-joint-case-study.md

 ---
-title: 'Shopify customization: Naturaily & Woolman Joint Case Study'
+title: 'Shopify Customization: Naturaily & Woolman Joint Case Study'
 description: >-
   Shopify app development is one of our specialties.
 Check out how we integrate the existing external systems with e-stores on Shopify.